What motivates people to make a purchase or buy into a service? It has to be something they need or desire.

 Split-test your ads for greater insights

-To ensure that your online advertising is performing effectively, A/B test regularly to understand which ads are getting you leads.
+To ensure that your online advertising is performing effectively, A/B test regularly to understand which online ad is getting you leads.
 A/B testing; also known as split testing is a way to test two ideas next to each other simultaneously to see what idea yields the best result.

 Things you can A/B test include differing headlines, images, call to actions, the description, and the link in ads.

 As you can see, creating online advertising that converts is not as simple as it seems.
 It is a combination of several areas and you need the right skills to ensure all are set up correctly.